Just thought to share a snippet of a conversation had with the ED of one of the largest Shrimp Exporters (not listed) from India.

 Q: So how do you assess this playing out in the medium term for Indian Shrimp Exports?

 Its all looking very promising.
 Buyers are now specifically ASKING for INDIAN SHRIMP - like they once used to ask about Vietnamese shrimp.
-This is India's time, there is huge opportunity to harness, and we in the Industry must make sure that we don't mess up.
+This is India's time, there is large opportunity to harness, and we in the Industry must make sure that we don't mess up.

 Q: This is huge.
 You had told us in 2015 when we first met - if the farmer gets his price and his happy - the whole industry viability, rests on that.
 So If Global demand for Indian Shrimp Exports keeps increasing, and global Shrimp supply remains stable as it has, then the Indian Farmer has good things to look forward to ??